imperodesign/join-us/README.md

 ## Your way to Impero

+The goal of this test is to build a simple news website that displays articles.

 To start we want to make sure you know your way around git, clone this repository into your computer.

 To create the application you'll need the latest version of node.js and npm.
 We're pretty sure you can sort that out yourself.